shwezhu/shwezhu.github.io/content/post/js/practice/001-web-dev.md

 </form>
 ```

-The form data will be sent to `/login` page of the server automatically.
+The form data will be sent to `/login` endpoint of the server automatically.

-However, sometimes we need get the status code from the server or validate the legality of the input, which means we cannot use the form directly, **we need to make a ajax request** with js code.

 After check the input, you may make ajax with `fetch()` to send form data:

 ```js
 let data = new FormData(document.getElementById("login-form"))